 T.J.
 Dedeax-Norris (f.k.a.
-Tameka Jenean Norris) received her undergraduate degree at the University of California (Los Angeles) and an MFA from the Yale University School of Art.
-She has participated in the Skowhegan School of Painting and Sculpture (ME), the Fountainhead Residency (Miami), the Hermitage Artist Retreat (FL), and the MacDowell Colony (NH).
-Her practice critiques the invisibility of blackness in cultural forms built upon the appropriation of popular and sacred black expressions and idioms.
-Her group exhibitions include Radical Presence: Black Performance in Contemporary Art at the Walker Art Center (MN), the Studio Museum (Harlem), and the Yerba Buena Center for the Arts (San Francisco).
-Her feature-length film/installation Meka Jean: How She Got Good premiered at Prospect 3 (New Orleans) and was shown at Emerson Dorsch Gallery (Miami) and the David Shelton Gallery (Houston).
-Solo exhibitions include Lombard Freid Gallery (NYC), Ronchini Gallery (London), and 1708 Gallery (Richmond, VA).
-Dedeax-Norris continues her work on an NEA-grant-funded project in York (AL) in partnership with the Coleman Center for the Arts.
+Tameka Jenean Norris) received their undergraduate degree at the University of California (Los Angeles) and an MFA from the Yale University School of Art.
+They have participated in the Skowhegan School of Painting and Sculpture (ME), the Fountainhead Residency (Miami), the Hermitage Artist Retreat (FL), and the MacDowell Colony (NH).
+Their practice critiques the invisibility of blackness in cultural forms built upon the appropriation of popular and sacred black expressions and idioms.
+Their group exhibitions include Radical Presence: Black Performance in Contemporary Art at the Walker Art Center (MN), the Studio Museum (Harlem), and the Yerba Buena Center for the Arts (San Francisco).
+Their feature-length film/installation Meka Jean: How She Got Good premiered at Prospect 3 (New Orleans) and was shown at Emerson Dorsch Gallery (Miami) and the David Shelton Gallery (Houston).
+Solo exhibitions include Figge Art Museum (Davenport, IA), Lombard Freid Gallery (NYC), Ronchini Gallery (London), and 1708 Gallery (Richmond, VA).
+Dedeax-Norris continues their work on an NEA-grant-funded project in York (AL) in partnership with the Coleman Center for the Arts.
 Dedeax-Norris is currently an assistant professor of painting and drawing at the University of Iowa.